 What is being done to stem the rise of opioid-related problems among seniors?

 Free Lock Boxes.
 Most of the sixty Anti-Drug Coalitions throughout Tennessee offer lock boxes where medications can be stored.
-“This reduces the chance that the pills can be stolen or misused, which is especially important if a person is living in a long-term care setting,” said Kit.
+“This reduces the chance that the pills can be stolen or misused, which is especially important if a person is living in a long-term care setting.
 To get your free lockbox in Sumner County, call or stop by the Sumner County Anti-Drug Coalition.
 Home delivery service is also available.

 The August 2018 episode of Takacs McGinnis Elder Care Law Hour on Newschannel 5+ was dedicated to the subject of seniors and drug addition.
 If you want to learn more about this growing problem, this five-segment episode is worth the watch.
 Access it here.